palantir/go-java-launcher/README.md

 1. If neither ``-XX:MaxRAMPercentage=`` nor ``-XX:InitialRAMPercentage=`` prefixes are present in either static or custom jvm opts, both will be set to ``75.0`` (i.e. ``-XX:InitialRAMPercentage=75.0 -XX:MaxRAMPercentage=75.0 `` will be appended after all the other jvm opts).

-This will cause the JVM 11+ to discover the ``MaxRAM`` value using Linux cgroups, and calculate the heap sizes as the specified percentage of ``MaxRAM`` value, e.g. ``max-heap-size = MaxRAM * MaxRamPercentage``.

-TODO(pmarupaka): Update this.
-If the experimental flag `containerV2` is set:
-1. The `-XX:ActiveProcessorCount` is unset, it will remain unset.
-1. Args with prefix``-Xmx|-Xms`` in both static and custom jvm opts will be filtered out.
-If neither ``-XX:MaxRAMPercentage=`` nor ``-XX:InitialRAMPercentage=`` prefixes are present in either static or custom jvm opts ``-Xmx|-Xms`` will both be set to be 75% of the cgroups memory limit minus 3mb per processor, with a minimum value of 50% of the heap.

 ### Overriding default values